low carb mexican stuffed peppers

 Make the Low Carb Beef Filling on the Stovetop

-- Beef Filling: The filling for these low-carb Mexican stuffed peppers is made with ground beef, in a style that resembles taco meat.
+- Beef Filling: The filling is made with ground beef, in a style that resembles taco meat.
 To cook it, just heat some oil in a large heavy skillet and add the beef.
 Break it up in the skillet as it browns the same way you would for chili or bolognese pasta sauce.

 - Onions and Mushrooms for Bulk: Next, add in onions for flavor and finely chopped mushrooms to add more bulk to the servings but very little calories or carbs.